Neurotech-Davis/our-website/README.md

 14. created a new directory called .gitub $ mkdir .github
 15. inside .gitub created a directory called workflows $ cd .github; mkdir workflows
 16. inside workflows created a github actions file called main $ cd workflows; touch main.yml
-17. copied the yml file in step 5 in the guide
+17. copied the main.yml file in step 5 in the guide
-18. modified part of the 'Archive Production Artifact' and 'Download Artifact' sections
+18. modified part of the 'Archive Production Artifact' and 'Download Artifact' sections in main.yml
  - replaced 'build' to with folder name from step 2 ('dist') (changes were 'with: name: dist path: dist')
  - replaced version of action to 'v3'